MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Environment/CreateNonPathVariable.md

 variable exists with a specific value.

-With **Ensure** set to `Present`, **Name** set to `TestEnvironmentVariable`, and **Value** set to `TestValue`, the resource will add an environment variable called `TestEnvironmentVariable` with the value `TestValue` if it doesn't exist.
+With **Ensure** set to `Present`, **Name** set to `TestEnvironmentVariable`, and **Value** set to `TestValue`, the resource adds an environment variable called `TestEnvironmentVariable` with the value `TestValue` if it doesn't exist.

 With **Path** set to `$false`, if `TestEnvironmentVariable` exists with any value other than